compsysmed/academic-kickstart/content/post/bicon_paper/index.md

 +++

-The C++ based implementation of the log-rank test is now available as a [Python package](https://pypi.org/project/fastlogranktest/) and [R package](https://cran.r-project.org/web/packages/fastlogranktest/index.html).
+The manuscript "BiCoN: Network-constrained biclustering of patients and omics data" for the [BiCoN tool](https://www.exbio.wzw.tum.de/bicon/) is now available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.01.31.926345v1).

-More information about the tool can be found on the [software page](/softress/fast_log_rank_test/).